Gene Cameron

 Gene Cameron (1901 – November 16, 1927) was an actor who appeared on stage and in films.
 He performed in minstrel shows including in drag.
 Cameron appeared in feature films and comedy shorts.
 He had a starring role in the 1927 film The Gay Retreat.

 Cameron was born in Denton, Texas and raised in Dallas.
-He was killed in a car accident in Arizona.
-Two "girls" in the car were injured.
+He was killed in a car accident in Arizona and two girls that were in the car were injured.